 Inspiration struck like lightning last night, sending me right to the kitchen table to work on this post.
 Simply put, I have had a hard time not thinking about RSBT ever since it was announced last week!
 In case you missed it, that’s Return Stacked ETFs’s Managed Futures and Bonds fund, which takes a 100% allocation to bonds and stacks upon it another 100% in a Managed Futures strategy.
 Exciting times!

-Ever since then , I’ve been turning over various portfolios in my mind, wondering how I can take advantage of this great new tool in the toolbox.
-It's such a welcome addition because it uses capital efficiency to gain access to managed futures - which up until now has been out of reach.
+Ever since then, I’ve been turning over various portfolios in my mind, wondering how I can take advantage of this great new tool in the toolbox.
+It's such a welcome addition because it uses capital efficiency to gain access to managed futures - which up until now have been out of reach for most DIY investors.
 DBMF is a great fund, don't get me wrong, but taking a capital efficient approach is paradigm altering.
-Been turning over permutation I could think of, so much so that I couldn't really finish the article write-up I was working on before.
+I've been turning over permutation I could think of, so much so that I couldn't really finish the article write-up I was working on before.

-As Oscar Wilde once said, the only way to rid yourself of temptation is to yield to it, so rather than resist and resist the urge, I just thought I’d go ahead and create a new test portfolio that I’ll track in the upcoming months.
+As Oscar Wilde once said, the only way to rid yourself of temptation is to yield to it, so rather than resist and resist the urge to talk about RSBT in a portfolio, I just thought I’d go ahead and create a new test portfolio that I’ll track in the upcoming months.
 I’ll be including the portfolio with my other test portfolios starting with the February portfolio review (since it will make its first appearance there), and I’ll cover some more of the nitty-gritty decisions I have made about how to account for it, but for now: